dougeby/IntuneDocs/intune/what-is-device-management.md

 ## Choose the device management solution that's right for you

 There are a couple of ways to approach device management.
-First, you can manage entire devices by using all the features built into Intune.
+First, you can manage all aspects of devices by using all the features built into Intune.
 This is called **Mobile device management (MDM)**.
 In this approach, users "enroll" their devices, and use certificates to communicate with Intune.
 As an IT admin, you can push apps on devices, restrict devices to a specific operating system, block personal devices, and more.
 If a device is ever lost or stolen, you can also remove all data from the device.

 In the second approach, you manage apps on devices.
 This is called **Mobile application management (MAM)**.
 In this approach, users can use their personal devices to access organizational resources.
 When opening an app, such as email or SharePoint, users are prompted for additional authentication.
 If a device is ever lost or stolen, you can remove all organization data from the device.